 Grantees must comply with WIOA Section 181 and WIOA regulations detailing the applicable wage and labor standards.
-When paying participant stipends, grantees must maintain documentation of the process for determining the amount of the stipend and the distribution.
-Grantees providing wages or stipends to participants should be aware of the implications under IRS provisions.
+When paying participant wages, grantees must maintain documentation of the process for determining the amount of the wage and the distribution.
+Grantees providing wages to participants should be aware of the implications under IRS provisions.
 Please consult www.irs.gov for more information.